digitalocean/container-blueprints/DOKS-CI-CD/README.md

 - Please bear in mind that it may take up to `1 minute` or so until HTTPS is enabled for your service(s) endpoint.
 This is due to the fact that it takes a while until the ACME client used by the ClusterIssuer finishes the HTTP-01 challenge, and obtains the final TLS certificate(s).
 - For testing purposes, it's recommended to set the `spec.acme.server` field to point to Let's Encrypt staging server by editing the [kn-cluster-issuer](assets/manifests/knative-serving/kn-cluster-issuer.yaml) file (don't forget to run `kubectl apply -f` after finishing).
 This is due to the fact that the Let's Encrypt production server has a quota limit set which can be very easily reached, and you will not be able to issue certificates for the whole day !!!
-- GitHub webhooks require production ready TLS certificates, so please make sure to switch to the Let's Encrypt production server when setting Knative Eventing to react on GitHub events.
+- GitHub webhooks require production ready TLS certificates, so please make sure to switch to the Let's Encrypt production server afterwards.

 ### Knative Private Services